Diethood » Pumpkin Pie Spice Scones

 A pumpkin pie spice scone on a wooden plate, decorated with a cream glaze and icing drizzle.

-Enjoy these cream scones warmed up with a nice indulgent slab of butter, or your choice of fruit preserve.
-Apricot, marmalade, and cranberry jam are all super delicious paired with the pumpkin spice – just saying.
+If you can’t get enough of cozy fall flavors like me, why not pair your scones with a Pumpkin Spice Latte or Cinnamon Dolce Latte?
+You can even dunk the scones right into your drink!
+You can also enjoy these cream scones warmed up with a nice indulgent slab of butter or your choice of fruit preserve.
+Apricot, marmalade, and cranberry jam are all super delicious paired with pumpkin spice.

 Pumpkin pie spice scones finished with a glaze and icing drizzle, arranged on a plate.